Oxfam apologizes to Haiti government over sex scandal

 The report also said three Oxfam employees were involved in "physically threatening and intimidating" a witness who spoke to the investigators.

-British Prime Minister Theresa May described the matter as "horrific," adding that "it was far below the standards that we expect for the charities and the NGOs that we're working with."
+British Prime Minister Theresa May on Monday described the matter as "horrific," adding that "it was far below the standards that we expect for the charities and the NGOs that we're working with."

-"We will not work with anybody who does not meet the high standards that we set," May added during a visit to a London school.
+"We will not work with anybody who does not meet the high standards that we set and we believe are important," May added during a visit to a London school.

-The charity has been suspended from bidding for new government funding until it undertakes reforms, and Oxfam chief executive Mark Goldring has been called to explain the scandal to British MPs in London on Tuesday alongside officials from Save the Children.
+The charity has been suspended from bidding for new government funding until it undertakes reforms.

-That charity faces its own problems over claims that a staff member drunkenly harassed a female colleague.

-Last week, Oxfam unveiled an action plan to tackle sexual harassment and abuse, including creating a new vetting system for staff, and has urged victims to come forward with any new allegations.